Best 12v 5.9 Cummins Upgrades

 In addition to increasing airflow, intake manifolds can also lower the exhaust gas temperature (EGT) and provide NPT ports.
 NPT ports allow you tap in for boost gauges and also for water-methanol injection.
 While a water-meth system is usually reserved for racing applications, they can be used on moderate builds to make some extra power while fighting against engine knock.

-There are a ton of great intake manifold options and designs out there.
-Some of the most popular tend to be the Pusher 3” intake manifold and Crazy Carl’s dual intake manifold.
-Once again, make sure to check out our 5.9 Cummins intake manifold upgrade guide.
+Make sure to check out our 5.9 Cummins intake manifold upgrade guide.
 There we have a full breakdown of the best designs and selections.

-3) 6BT Upgraded Downpipe
+3) Upgraded Downpipe

 After upgrading the intake system on the 12v 5.9 Cummins, your next step is to open up the exhaust some more.
 The stock exhaust is very restrictive once you get past stock power levels, meaning it has to be upgraded for any other mods to see any noticeable gains.
 You can still see some power increases with fueling and air intake, but everything will still be hamstrung and bottle-necked by the stock exhaust.